phazelift/assign-variable/README.md

 // when types match, the first value will be returned myVar = assign('!', '?');
 // !

+// for debugging you can allow for warning message events to
+// output to console (this is optional) assign.onWarn(console.warn);

 // when the types don't match, the second (alternative) value will be returned
 // in addition a warning message event will be emitted